Numerically efficient density-matrix technique for modeling electronic transport in midinfrared quantum cascade lasers: Theory

 \subsection{Steady-State Observables}

 Once the steady-state density matrix elements have been calculated from Eq.~\eqref{eq:EOM}, the expectation value of any observable $A$ can be calculated using

-where $N_s$ is the number of eigenstates per period and $N_c$ is a coherence cutoff (see further discussion in Sec.~\ref{subsec:steadystate}).
+Here, $\ket{N}$ represents an eigenstate of $H_0$ in Dirac notation.
+As before, $N_s$ is the number of eigenstates per period and $N_c$ is a coherence cutoff, denoting how much coupling there si between the states in the neighboring stages (see further discussion in Sec.~\ref{subsec:steadystate}).
 The observable $A$ can depend on position $z$, any derivative of position $\frac{\partial^n}{\partial z^n}$, as well as in-plane energy.
-The most important steady-state observable is the drift velocity $v$, which is used to calculate the expectation value of current density $J=q n_{3D} \left< v \right>$, where $n_{3D}$ is the average 3D electron density in the device
+An important steady-state observable is the drift velocity $v$, which is used to calculate the expectation value of current density $J=q n_{3D} \left< v \right>$, where $n_{3D}$ is the average 3D electron density in the device,

 with $L_P$ the period length of the QCL and $N_D(z)$ the doping density.
 Matrix elements of the drift velocity operator are obtained from the time derivative of the position operator using

 where we have used $\innp{n}{\sth{H_i,z}}{m}=0$ because the interaction potentials in this work only contain the position operator $z$, but not momentum $p_z$.
 The steady-state current density can be written as